hchlhwang/Triton/README.md

   We will type in commands in the Jetson Nano board to check if our assembly is done properly.
   1. Place your robot somewhere safe (e.g., on the ground).

   2. Plug in a HDMI cable to a monitor, a keyboard, and a mouse to the Jetson.
 You will be able to see a screen with the Human-Centered Robotics Lab's logo.
-The password is *triton*.
+The password is <b>*triton*</b>.

   3. Open a terminal and run roscore:
   ``` bash